....THERE'S A DIFFERENCE

 This was achieved through independently selecting foods of her choice meeting our strategised macronutrient and micronutrient intake requirements set on a weekly basis according to her progress and goals.

-Calorie counting is a method of tracking your calorie intake via a calorie counting tool like My Fitness Pal, meeting a goal intake.
+Calorie counting is a method of tracking your calorie intake via a calorie counting tool like the Equalution App and meeting a goal intake.
 This goal intake is usually set at a surplus (more than expenditure), deficit (less than expenditure) or maintenance (same as TDEE) dependent on the end goal.
-The day can either be tracked as you go or preferably pre planned like a meal plan meeting the goal requirements.
+The day can either be tracked as you go or preferably pre-planned like a meal plan meeting the goal requirements.

 Calorie consciousness is vague by definition but interpretably refers to having an awareness of calorie intake.
 Perhaps involving some ‘loose’ in the head totalling or informal tracking but more-so just having a pre-understood knowledge or awareness of calorie intake enough to influence decision making when it comes to food choice.